paypal/paypal-android/docs/Card/README.md

 val cardRequest  = CardRequest("<ORDER_ID>", card)
 ```

-Strong Consumer Authentication (SCA) is enabled by default, so you need to attach a `ThreeDSecureRequest` to a `CardRequest` that will require users to provide additional authentication information via 3D Secure.
-Set `sca` with `SCA_ALWAYS` to enable 3DS for every transaction
+Strong Consumer Authentication (SCA) is enabled by default.
+You need to pass a `ThreeDSecureRequest` when creating a `CardRequest`.
+This will require users to provide additional authentication information via 3D Secure.
+You can optionally set `sca` to `SCA_ALWAYS` if you want to require 3D Secure for every transaction.

 To request SCA, add the following to `CardRequest`: